Tyler-Sch/primeNumberChallenge/README.md

 To run:

 ```
+cd primeGen
 python prime_number_table.py
 ```
-if you like to generate a table other than the default 10 x 10 include an argument for the amount of primes you'd like
+if you like to generate a table other than the default 10 x 10 include an integer argument for the amount of primes you'd like

 ex: